PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 clipboard.sh - copies to clipboard
 guns.lol.sh - for guns.lol

-# Supported Distros
+# Supported Base Distros
-### Distros based on these *can* work but are not guarnteed
+### Distros based on these *should* work but are not guarnteed
 - Arch
 - Debian
 - Fedora
+- NixOS
+- Gentoo
 - OpenSUSE
-- Gentoo
-- NixOS
 - Void
 - Bedrock
-- EndeavourOS
-- Garuda
-- Manjaro
-- Arco
-- Artix
-- Ubuntu
-- Wubuntu
-- Kubuntu
-- Nobara
-- Ultramarine
-- RisiOS
-- Deepin
-- KDE Neon
+- Slackware

 # Supported Desktop Environment
 - KDE Plasma